skysqlinc/skysql-docs/docs/Uptime SLA.md

 | Power Tier | Less than 99.995%, but greater than or equal to 99.0% | 10% |
 | Power Tier | Less than 99.0% | 25% |

-MariaDB will grant and process claims, provided the customer has satisfied its [Customer Obligations](https://skysql.com/sla/) and that none of the [Exclusions](https://skysql.com/sla/) listed apply to the claim.
+SkySQL will grant and process claims, provided the customer has satisfied its [Customer Obligations](https://skysql.com/sla/) and that none of the [Exclusions](https://skysql.com/sla/) listed apply to the claim.
 [Service Credits](https://skysql.com/sla/) will be issued only upon request within 60 days of the end of the billing period of the month of impact to service availability, and upon confirmation of outage.
 [Service Credits](https://skysql.com/sla/) will be issued in the form of a monetary credit applied to future use of the service that experienced the [Service Downtime](https://skysql.com/sla/).
 [Service Credits](https://skysql.com/sla/) will not be applied to fees for any other SkySQL instance.

-The aggregate maximum number of [Service Credits](https://skysql.com/sla/) to be issued by MariaDB to customers for any and all [Service Downtime](https://skysql.com/sla/) that occurs in a single billing month will not exceed 50% of the amount due from the customer for the covered service for the applicable month.
+The aggregate maximum number of [Service Credits](https://skysql.com/sla/) to be issued by SkySQL to customers for any and all [Service Downtime](https://skysql.com/sla/) that occurs in a single billing month will not exceed 50% of the amount due from the customer for the covered service for the applicable month.

 ## **Customer Obligations**

 A customer will forfeit their right to receive a [Service Credit](https://skysql.com/sla/) unless they:

-- Log a support ticket with MariaDB Support within 60 minutes of first becoming aware of an event that impacts service availability.
+- Log a support ticket with SkySQL Support within 60 minutes of first becoming aware of an event that impacts service availability.
 - Submit a claim and all required information by the end of the month immediately following the month when the [Service Downtime](https://skysql.com/sla/) occurred.
-- Submit necessary information for MariaDB to validate the claim, including:
+- Submit necessary information for SkySQL to validate the claim, including:
     - a description of the events resulting in the [Service Downtime](https://skysql.com/sla/), and related request logs
     - the date, time, and duration of the [Service Downtime](https://skysql.com/sla/)
     - the number and location(s) of affected users
     - descriptions of customer attempts to fix the [Service Downtime](https://skysql.com/sla/) as it occurred
-- Provide reasonable assistance to MariaDB in investigating the cause of the [Service Downtime](https://skysql.com/sla/) and investigating your claim.
+- Provide reasonable assistance to SkySQL in investigating the cause of the [Service Downtime](https://skysql.com/sla/) and investigating your claim.

 ## **Exclusions**